Trimeresurus venustus, previously Cryptelytrops venustus – (Brown-spotted Green Pit Viper, Beautiful Pit Viper)

 Range: Chumpon to Krabi Province in Thailand.
 I have found them in Krabi and Surat Thani provinces.

 Notes: I found this one in the picture on a small hill at a Buddhist temple on a hill next to some steps.
 These venomous snakes are active on the ground and in bushes.
 This one was in a bush about 1.3 meters high, right next to the path.
-It was non-aggressive and didn’t protest when I moved it away from the path with my long stick.
+It was non-aggressive and didn’t protest when I moved it away from the path with a stick.

-Defensive Behavior: The snake is very slow during the day and only bites if seriously aggravated.
+Defensive Behavior: This pit viper is very slow during the day and only bites if seriously aggravated.
 I ran into a reptile poacher in a Thailand forest and he was hand carrying one of these brown spotted green pit vipers in his left hand and had a large box turtle in his other hand.
 I told him – PIT!
 It means ‘venomous’ in Thai.
 He insisted “no, it wasn’t” and held it up to his face where the snake immediately bit him on the cheek a couple times and once on the lip.
 It let go after 1-2 seconds.
-He said – See??
+He said – “See??”
 I promptly bought the snake from him, to keep him from further harm.
 Not sure what hospital he was at that night!

-Venom Toxicity: Mildly toxic.
-Bites are painful usually without significant effects.
-Probably this viper would need to bite down for a number of seconds to transfer enough volume of venom that it would be seriously detrimental.
+Venom Toxicity: Mildly toxic, but complications can develop.
+Bites are painful and usually without significant effects.
+Probably this viper would need to bite down for a number of seconds to transfer enough volume of venom that it would be seriously detrimental, but they are fully capable of doing so.
 Bites are to be considered potentially deadly.
-Green Pit Viper Antivenin is available and manufactured by the Queen Saovabha Memorial Institute in Bangkok, Thailand.
+Green Pit Viper Antivenin is available at most public hospitals in Thailand.

 Offspring: The beautiful pit viper I have now is likely gravid, which contradicts some other info I’ve seen about them having offspring in the June/July time-frame.
 This is December.
-She is not overly gravid and looks to be in the beginning stages, but still – I think only a couple of months are required for gestation… she’ll have an early birth – April maybe?
+She is not overly gravid and looks to be in the beginning stages, but still – I think only a couple of months are required for gestation.
+She’ll have an early birth – April maybe?
 These snakes birth live offspring in a jelly-like bubble that breaks after coming out of the female snake.
 Typical numbers are 20-30 young that are colored and patterned same as the adults.

-Species: Cryptelytrops venustus
+Species: Trimeresurus venustus